PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

   <ChainMapper: <Flatten>-<FeatureSlice>>

-Having all these attributes being part of a dataset is often a useful thing to have, but in some cases (e.g. when it come to efficiency, and/or very large datasets) one might want to have a leaner dataset with just the information that is really necessary.
-One way to achieve this, is stripping all unwanted attributes.
+Having all these attributes being part of a dataset is often a useful thing to have, but in some cases (e.g. when it comes to efficiency, and/or very large datasets) one might want to have a leaner dataset with just the information that is really necessary.
+One way to achieve this, is to strip all unwanted attributes.
 The Dataset class' :meth:`~mvpa.base.dataset.AttrDataset.copy()` method can help with that.